jaypal-bhatia/jaypalprojects/README.md

 [Jaypal Bhatia LinkedIn Profile](https://www.linkedin.com/in/jaypal-bhatia/)

 A compilation of projects from my masters program in Data Science at UC Berkeley.
-### Please click on the project name to view my notebook.
+### Please click on the project name to view notebook/slides

 ----------------------------------------------------------------------------------------------------------------------